kikeelectronico/Homeware-LAN/CONTRIBUTING.md

 # Contributing to Homeware

-First off all, thank for thinking in contributing.
+First off all, thank you for thinking in contributing.

 # Ways to help